Bobcycle/Blog/_posts/2021-01-20-market-volatility.md

 *You can only combat this by halving your exposure to the market.*

 During meetings with professional traders, the manager may ask their traders to sell half of their assets during increased volatility.
 They would have to sell $500.000 worth of assets if they have a $1.000.000 position.
+This again comes back to risk management being a top priority.